jdongob/TaskAppReact/README.md

 # TaskAppReact

 A simple way to create a List of Components using React Hooks in functional components.<br />
-Works with the state of an array of objects, allowing you to add, delete, and update data.
+Works with the state of an array of objects, allowing you to add, delete, and update data.<br />

 > Install External Library :
 react icons